udecode/editor-protocol/README.md

 ## Getting Started

 You can find out the protocol in the [docs folder](https://github.com/udecode/editor-protocol/tree/main/docs), the large specs get split into smaller specs over time.

+Each spec can start with a link to an issue to trace the discussion and development around it.

 ## Usage